NajmosSalahin/Obsidian_Uni/1-Index/Elementary Propability.md

 ---

 ##### [Trial](#trial)
-A **trial** is a single performance or execution of a random experiment, resulting in one outcome.
+A trial is an experiment or an action that results in one or more outcomes
+ Example:
+ * Tossing a coin once is a trial.
+Throwing a dice once is also a trial.
 ##### [Outcomes](#outcomes)
 **Outcomes** are the possible results or observations that can occur from a trial in an experiment.